-According to the US Bureau of Labor Statistics, the median annual salary for veterinary assistants in 2010 was $22,040, with a range extending from $16,490 to $33,780.
-Research facilities usually pay higher salaries than clinical or hospital settings.
+According to the US Bureau of Labor Statistics, the median annual salary for veterinary assistants in May 2013 was $23,550, with a range extending from $17,380 to $35,680.
+Research facilities and universities may pay higher salaries than clinical or hospital settings.
 Veterinary assistants with more years of experience will also earn higher salaries.

-The veterinary industry continues to grow as pet ownership continues to increase in the US.
+The veterinary industry continues to grow as pet ownership continues to increase in the United States.
 Animal safety efforts and emphasis on responsible pet ownership have also increased the demand for veterinary assistants.
-According to the US Bureau of Labor Statistics, employment for veterinary assistants is expected to grow at a rate of 14% from 2010 to 2020, closely matching the overall average rate of job growth.
+According to the Bureau of Labor Statistics, employment for veterinary assistants is expected to grow at a rate of 10% from 2012 to 2022, closely matching the overall average rate of job growth.

 - International Veterinary Nurses and Technicians Association (IVNTA)